bungus798/Correlation-of-Data-Related-to-Stars/README.md

 ## Individual Contributions
 The following are the individual contributions written by each group member:
-1. Kevin Shao (Student ID: 1008781908): In the Capstone Project, I was responsible for setting the question, designing the entire process of the statistical approach, and writing the conclusions for Question 1.
+1. Kevin Shao: In the Capstone Project, I was responsible for setting the question, designing the entire process of the statistical approach, and writing the conclusions for Question 1.
 Note that I did not complete the visualizations by myself.
-2. Adriano Rymon-Lipinski (Student ID: 1008717453): In the Capstone Project, I was responsible for the visualizations and other R-code parts for Question 1, 2, and 3, and also gave many inspirations and ideas to Kevin and Angus (main producers for analysis of Question 1 and 2).
+2. Adriano Rymon-Lipinski: In the Capstone Project, I was responsible for the visualizations and other R-code parts for Question 1, 2, and 3, and also gave many inspirations and ideas to Kevin and Angus (main producers for analysis of Question 1 and 2).
-3. Angus Yeung (Student ID: 1008724089): I was responsible for finishing all of question 3 except the visualizations (which was done by Adriano).
+3. Angus Yeung: I was responsible for finishing all of question 3 except the visualizations (which was done by Adriano).
 I was also responsible for researching more about the elements and stars so that I was able to describe question 3 with more precision.
 Furthermore, using the visualizations that Adriano was able to provide me with along with the guidance of myself, I was able to make conclusions about some small supplementary questions I had dealing with question 3.
 The data, discussion, and conclusion were also updated throughout the process of doing question 3.

-4. Yutong Han (Student ID: 1009038783): In this final report, I was responsible for making an introduction to the second question.
+4. Yutong Han: In this final report, I was responsible for making an introduction to the second question.
 Based on the visualizations and the CI results, I made a conclusion for answering the second research question and I wrote a new discovery from the result that was not considered at the beginning.